-Many chicken keepers might be interested to know that a natural and simple alternative to commercial layer feed is to make your very own non-gmo or organic chicken feed.
+Many chicken keepers might be interested to know that a natural and simple alternative to commercial layer feed is to make your very own non-gmo or organic homemade chicken feed.
+It’s truly the best chicken feed!
 Besides the fact that homemade chicken feed is pleasing to the eye with vibrant grains and veggies (versus compressed pellets), it’s also fairly easy to mix together, will last longer (since you’ll be using whole grains, not crushed), and is quite easy to increase and decrease supplements and minerals as you see fit.
 We started making our homemade chicken feed recently, and it really has made a complete and total difference in how we raise our chickens.

 Not only is the feed completely non-gmo and mostly organic, but I’m able to mix up a large batch all at one time.
 My favorite part?
 My feed actually sprouts when it gets wet, therefore, making sprouting and fermenting our feed all the better and easier to accomplish!